rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

  zero sum game sustainable?
 For an individual miner, the
  answer most assuredly is no.
-However, as long as people and are able and willing to try their hand at this competitive game, then it will continue.
+However, as long as people are able and willing to try their hand at this competitive game, then it will continue.
 Ugly and embattled, will it be sufficient?